jplayer/react-jPlayer/README.md

 # react-jPlayer
 A Html5 audio/video player that is based on the [jQuery](http://jquery.com/) plugin [jPlayer](http://jplayer.org/) but without the jQuery dependency.

+Coverage is actually 100% but an istanbul bug doesn't recognize default ES6 parameters.

 ### Installation
 ```npm install --save react-jPlayer```